The Creation (band): The Bob Garner era (1967)

-"Painter Man" was the last single issued by the original line-up, and their last single to chart in the UK.
+"Painter Man" was the last single issued by the original lineup, and their last single to chart in the UK.
 In early 1967, the band brought in Kim Gardner as their new bassist, and former bassist Bob Garner moved into the lead vocal slot in February 1967, leaving Kenny Pickett out of the group, at least for the time being.

-This line-up issued its first single in June 1967 ("If I Stay Too Long" b/w "Nightmares").
-Unsuccessful in the UK, the song did well in Germany, as did a German only follow-up single ("Tom Tom").
+This lineup issued its first single in June 1967 ("If I Stay Too Long" b/w "Nightmares").
+Unsuccessful in the UK, the song did well in Germany, as did a German-only follow-up single ("Tom Tom").
 Their commercial momentum in Germany was strong enough for a Creation album called We Are Paintermen to be issued in mid 1967 for the German and continental European market, compiled from previously issued singles and several newly recorded songs.
 By this time, the band's sound had developed into a more typically mid-1960s psychedelic rock sound, which has been retroactively described as freakbeat.

 Also during late 1966 and 1967, four Creation singles were issued in the United States, without commercial success: "Making Time" b/w "Try And Stop Me" and "Painter Man" b/w "Biff Bang Pow" on US Planet (distributed by Jay-Gee/Jubilee), and "If I Stay Too Long" b/w "Nightmares" and "How Does It Feel To Feel" b/w "Life Is Just Beginning" on US Decca.
 The band remained popular in Germany, Sweden, Denmark and Norway.

 The single "Life Is Just Beginning" was released in the UK towards the end of 1967, but almost immediately afterwards guitarist Eddie Phillps announced his departure.
 He was replaced for several European tour dates by guitarist Tony Ollard, but within a matter of weeks, vocalist Bob Garner also quit the group and by February 1968, The Creation had officially ceased to exist.